marcelolarios/marcelolarios/README.md

 - 👋 Hi, I’m @marcelolarios
-- 👀 I’m interested in algorithms
+- 👀 I’m interested in algorithms that work anywhere
-- 🌱 I’m currently learning a lot about algorithms
+- 🌱 I’m currently learning a lot about algorithm optimizations
-- 💞️ I <s>am looking to</s> collaborate on algorithms
+- 💞️ I <s>am looking to</s> collaborate on readable algorithms
 - 📫 How to reach me? just send a message